 Where We Work

 Himalayas, Andes, Appalachians and BeyondThe Mountain Institute (TMI) works hand-in-hand with remote mountain communities to address their most critical challenges.
-Our work revolves around three central themes: conservation of mountain ecosystems, sustainable economic development and support for unique mountain cultures.
+Our work revolves around three central themes: conserving mountain ecosystems, sustainable economic development and supporting unique mountain cultures.
 Since our founding in 1972, we have listened to the people who know mountains best — those who live there — and have worked closely with them to identify and implement solutions to improve their livelihoods and the health of their environments.
 The Mountain Institute works with academic and technical experts while also partnering with government and development agencies.
 Our programs now reach more than half a million people each year.
-Approaches TMI has developed have spread to mountainous countries around the world.
+Innovative aapproaches developed by TMI have spread to mountainous countries around the world.

 Since 1996 The Mountain Institute has worked in the world’s longest mountain range.
 Our inclusive approach bridges sustainable development, modern science and traditional knowledge.
 We help Andean communities become more resilient as they adapt to climate hange.
 As partners, we create more sustainable mountain economies while protecting ancient cultures and fragile ecosystems.

 The world’s oldest mountains were our starting point–The Mountain Institute was founded at Spruce Knob, West Virginia in 1972.
 Since that time our focus in the Appalachians has been to inspire the next generation of mountain stewards.
 Our range of experiential learning courses build awareness of the complex interactions between community, culture, and ecosystem conservation.